panrafal/connect-memorize/README.md

 This is very handy if:

 - you want to have an offline functionality for your backend stuff, especially proxied requests in grunt.
-- you want to store anything your server replied
+- you want to store anything your server replied.

+Only GET requests with 200 response code get stored.
+So if you want to store everything, be shure to clear the browser's cache beforehand.

 # Usage